kvpe/os2-project/README.md

 threading.Thread(target=self.pickup_treasure, args=(player_id,)).start()
 ```

-Both player threads start at the beginning.
-They run continuusly, until the game is stopped.
+Both players' threads start at the beginning.
+They run continuously, until the game is stopped.

-Thread responsible for picking up the treasure is started when the player succeeds an attempt to pick up a treasure.
+Thread responsible for picking up the treasure starts when the player successfully attempted to pick up a treasure.

-Its terminated after the player finishes picking the treasure up.
+It's terminated after the player had finished picking the treasure up.